qiskit-community/qiskit-camp-africa-19/README.md

 Open an issue in this repo (using the [`new project`](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name) template) and explain your idea in some paragraphs.

 All the proposed projects should make use of some part of Qiskit (including the backends).
 They can also extend Qiskit or analyze it in some way.
-Take a look to projects from previous camps/hackathons for inspiration.
+Take a look to projects from previous camps and hackathons for inspiration.

 </dd>